davidgeronazzz/dbt_essential_demo/dbt_essentials_guide.md

 - [ ] Use the `ref` macro to refer these in the *customer* model

 ## Sources
-In dbt we configure our sources using `.yml` files.\
+In dbt we configure our sources using `.yml` files.
+This is the structure of [dbt models configurations](https://docs.getdbt.com/reference/model-configs) for example.\
 [YML files](https://docs.getdbt.com/best-practices/how-we-style/5-how-we-style-our-yaml) are human readable configuration files used to structure and document the models/objects inside the project.

-Let's configure our sources.
+- [ ] Let's configure our sources.
-- [ ] Create a .yml file `models/sources.yml` and configure our sources.
+- [ ] Create a .yml file `models/sources.yml` to configure our sources.
     ```yml
     sources:
         - name: jaffle_shop